yjzzjy4/6.824/README.md

 0. Server adopted a higher term before step down to follower;
 1. Before sending `AppendEntries RPC`s to others, not validating whether this server is (still) leader.

+It's not easy to explain the scenario, one way to reproduce the problem is when a *partitioned leader* went back to the system, received a higher term from RPC reply and adopted it, if he adopted the term before step down to follower, and meanwhile it happens to be the time for him to send `AppendEntries RPC`s to others, it could lead to critical mistakes:

+- the reconnected leader is outdated, but he doesn't think so.
+For he keeps the leader identity, and (probably) with the latest term (due to some server's reply, he adopted a higher term);
+- the others received `AppendEntries RPC` from the outdated leader, *perhaps with higher term than last time*, they're confused, but they would accept this RPC, and **trim their logs and append the outdated leader's if conflict happens**;
+- *the outdated leader wins the election*, and apply entries right after the index when he was disconnected before, this leads to an apply error: same index, different command!
+- *even if the outdated leader fails the election*, the other server that trimmed their logs and appended the outdated leader's logs would still apply the wrong command!

+This could happen when a leader and some of followers are disconnected, and then reconnected back to the system, those followers kick off the current leader, and rise the term of the outdated leader, the the outdated leader then starts to overwrite other followers' logs through `AppendEntries RPC`, the outdated leader didn't step down to follower until he overwrote a majority of followers' logs.
+Then, election begins, the outdated leader wins the election, leading to that error.

+Even if the outdated leader didn't win the election, as long as he overwrote some of the followers' logs before they could apply all their original logs (the ones before being overwritten) to the state machine, they could probably apply with the outdated logs later.

+The last but two test case for part 2B simulates the situation as we described above, read the code from test case: **Test (2B): leader backs up quickly over incorrect follower logs**, you may need to print some logs, then you will see what's going on when this problem happens.

 #### Solution for 'apply error'